aspose-cells/Aspose.Cells-Doc-md/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/calculate-or-recalculate-formulas-dynamically/_index.md

 Aspose.Cells allows you to turn off creating calculating chain which is useful in scenarios when you want to calculate formulas of your file only once.

-If you are seeking to improve performance of formula calculations by Aspose.Cells and you do not want to create formula calculating chain, then please set **Workbook.Settings.CreateCalcChain** as **false**.
+If you are seeking to improve performance of formula calculations by Aspose.Cells and you do not want to create formula calculating chain, then please set **FormulaSettings.EnableCalculationChain** as **false**.
 By default, it is set as **true**.

 {{< highlight csharp >}}